Document

 Additionally, the ability to create a trust depends on the prevailing laws at the time and the extent to which the trust's creator intends to distribute their assets.

-1. Registering the trust grants it legal recognition, establishing it as a distinct legal entity.
+• Legal Recognition: Registering the trust, grants legal recognition, establishing it as a distinct legal entity.
 This recognition is crucial for facilitating the trust's various activities.

-Basically, there are six sections in Form No. 10A and relevant details are required to be filled in pertaining to incorporation and constitution, other registration, key persons, assets and liabilities, income and religious activities.
+Form No. 10A has six sections, and relevant details are required to be filled in regarding incorporation and constitution, other registration, key persons, assets and liabilities, income, and religious activities.

 You need to click each of these sections one by one and key in the details.
-The new e-filing portal requires you to fill the information section-wise after which the data has to be saved.
+The new e-filing portal requires you to fill in the information section-wise, after which the data has to be saved.
 This is unlike the earlier version, where you had to fill in all the information in a single go.
-Also, most details are in auto-populated form.
+Also, most details are in an auto-populated form.

 While filing the incorporation and constitution section, you are required to provide the date of incorporation/creation or registration, which is mandatory now.